walesey/go-engine/README.md

 Example programs can be found in `examples/*`.

 Go-Engine uses go-gl which requires opengl.
+Note: if you are using Xcode 8.3 or above, you will need go1.8.1 or above.

 ## Core Packages
 * renderer - package contains common renderer interface and scenegraph implementation.